willpuckett/smote/posts/stoplight.md

 ![28BYJ-48 shot](/images/28byj48.webp)

-It can be purchased for 61¢ on aliexpress, and probably less in quantity.
+It can be purchased for 61¢ on aliexpress, probably less in quantity.
 It is small and features a 1:64 gear reduction utilizing 5 tiny plastic gears.
 By all accounts, it is a cheap, unexceptional motor.